-A high-visibility Class1 red cross laser aiming and efficient warm-white LED illumination makes it easy to aim the scanner while providing safety and long life.
+High-visibility Class1 red cross laser aiming and efficient warm-white LED illumination supports easy aiming while ensuring safety and long battery life.

-High-speed reading
+• Wide angle and high-speed reading

-The extremely high-performance decoder and horizontal 50deg wide angle lens used in the MDI-5200 and MDI-5300 ensures wide range and stress-free scanning and fast response, even in the case of poor-quality codes (damaged, low contrast etcetera), movement/vibration and poor lighting conditions.
+The extremely high-performance decoder and horizontal 50-degree wide angle lens in the MDI-5250 and MDI-5350 ensures wide range and stress-free scanning, as well as fast response times, even when scanning poor-quality codes (damaged, low contrast, etc.), in situations where there is movement or vibration, and in poor lighting conditions.

-High-speed image sensor
+• High-speed image sensor

-The high-speed CMOS image sensor in the MDI-5200 and MDI-5300 captures images at a speed of up to 120 fps.
-Combined with the fastest global shutter speed in the industry, this enables fast and accurate scanning.
+The high-speed 1 mega pixel CMOS image sensor in the MDI-5250 and MDI-5350 captures images at a speed of up to 120 fps.
+Combined with the fastest global shutter speed in the industry, this feature enables fast and accurate scanning.